listener-js/listener/docs/README.md

 ## Low-level goals

+Prescribe a simple API for defining class instance-based event listeners.

-Turn existing class functions into event listeners with minimal changes.
+Turn existing functions into listeners with minimal changes to call or implementation.

-No extra type definitions outside of usual function definitions.

-Extra "boilerplate" functions only necessary on setup, not during usage.

-Provide a listener identifier based on the call stack of listeners before it.
+Provide a listener identifier based on the listener id call stack (e.g. `["callee.listener", "caller.listener"]`).

 Listeners never explicitly depend on each other outside of `devDependencies` for types.